6 tips for preparing for your next performance review

 6. Prep your managers and employees

 There’s an old saying that failing to prepare is preparing to fail.
-In general, we’ve found this to be true when it comes to performance reviews.
-Make sure to communicate early and often about the importance of performance reviews, what employees and managers should expect, and timelines.
+In general, we’ve found this to be true regarding performance reviews.
+Ensure to communicate early and often about the importance of performance reviews, what employees and managers should expect, and timelines.

 Making the most of your performance review process

 Performance management can be confusing or frustrating for both administrators and employees.
-Luckily, you can change the status quo by tailoring your process to speak to the unique needs of your organization, eliminating bias, and communicating clearly and consistently.
-By creating a more transparent experience that showcases your company’s values, you can build trust in the process and encourage actual employee development, not just measurement.
+Luckily, you can change the status quo by tailoring your process to speak to your organization's unique needs, eliminating bias, and communicating clearly and consistently.
+By creating a more transparent experience showcasing your company’s values, you can build trust in the process and encourage employee development, not just measurement.
 Ultimately, this will set you up to weather current and future uncertainty.

 Build high-performing teams